gautham2712/Data_Incubator_challenge/Readme.md

 ## Repo

-This Repo has two forlder Notebooks and Stratergy.
+This Repo has two folder Notebooks and Strategy.
+Notebook folder has  two jupyter notebooks which has initial exploratory analysis and basic model using FB Prophet package

-This repo has juypter notebooks which has intial explantory analysis.
-Two python files of the bollinger band and main  file that connects to the Alpca API to trade live based on the sratergy defined.
+Strategy folder has Two python files of the bollinger band and main  file that connects to the Alpca API to trade live based on the strategy defined.

 ## Data